-- Proteins CSV: The list of protein quantifications, filtered by the protein filters in the Summary view and will be saved to proteins.csv. - Peptide CSV: A complete list of all quantified peptides that pass the peptide feature filters set on the "Summary" page and their associated details. - Support peptides CSV: These are the supporting peptides of the quantified proteins and their associated details. - Feature Vector CSV: All predicted peptide features and their associated quantification information.
+- Proteins CSV: The list of protein quantifications, filtered by the protein filters in the Summary view and will be saved to proteins.csv. - Peptide CSV: A complete list of all quantified peptides that pass the peptide feature filters set on the "Summary" page and their associated details. - Support peptides CSV: These are the supporting peptides of the quantified proteins and their associated details. - PSM (Feature Vector) CSV: All predicted peptide features and their associated quantification information.
 Both identified and unidentified peptide features are included.
-To include unidentified peptide features, set the Peptide Id Count equal to 0 in the Peptide feature filter.
+To include unidentified peptide features, set the Peptide Id Count equal to 0 in the Peptide feature filter. - Replicate CV CSV: For TMT results with Quality Control replicate channels specified, a list of calculated CV values is exported.
+This will give an idea of the distribution of the variance and can be used to further tune TMT quality control settings.